 5. That an appellant has failed to appear at the time fixed for the hearing of the appeal, without having been granted a continuance.

 6. That the written notice expressing the cause for the action complained against is insufficient; or, that the cause as expressed does not constitute legal ground for the disciplinary action.

 7. That the disciplinary action was not taken by the proper appointing authority.

-8. That, after resting its case in chief, the appointing authority has failed to establish by a preponderance the cause for the disciplinary action or the appellant has failed to establish by a preponderance his/her claim of discrimination and/or the violation of a rule.
+8. That, after resting its case in chief, the appointing authority has failed to establish by a preponderance the cause for the disciplinary action or the appellant has failed to establish the claim of discrimination and/or the violation of a rule by a preponderance.

-(c) A Referee, on the motion or a party on his or her own motion, may at any time summarily dispose of any preliminary or interlocutory issue, claim or request.
+(c) A Referee, with or without motion, may at any time summarily dispose of any preliminary or interlocutory issue, claim or request.